The regulation of Syndicates and Racing Clubs is a key priority for the BHA.

-Syndicates are a form of ownership where the members own/lease one or more horses.
+Syndicates are a form of shared ownership where the Syndicate members own, or lease, an interest in racehorses.
 A Syndicate is managed and administered by the Syndicator(s) and only the syndicator(s) must register as a Sole/Company owner.
 It isn’t necessary for members of the Syndicate to register as owners.

 In addition, any Syndicate which advertises for participation publicly or where the Syndicator is paid for their role must adhere to the Syndicate Code of Conduct.